wenjietseng/wjt-website-archived/experiments.md

 5. To have a succeed task, you have to use the SAME arm for both green spheres.
 A beep sound occurs when the task succeed.
 6. For each condition, there is a practicing phase.
 Practice the task until you are completely comfortable with the technique.
 Touch the red cube to end practicing and start the formal study.

-### C.7 The questionnaire
+### B.7 Questionnaire
 After finishing one technique (one mapping with two layouts), there would be a questionnaire.
 Please fill them up as shown in the video below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HBYe3ZpFeok" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### C.8 End!
+### B.8 End!
 Send the data back
-- There are three files in this directory.
+- There are three files in this directory of your Quest.

 ```
 sdcard > android > data > com.DefaultCompany.FingerSaber >